Antakya: 2023 earthquakes

 On 6 February 2023, Antakya suffered heavy damage as a result of a major earthquake.
 Many parts of the city were totally destroyed.
 As of 7 February, the BBC reported that at least 1,200 buildings in the city center and the districts of Kırıkhan and İskenderun were razed.
 Officials said "almost all" houses in the Cebrail District had collapsed.
 Many historical sites, including churches and mosques, were destroyed, St. Paul's Church being one of them.
 The historic Antakya Synagogue and Hatay State Assembly Building were also destroyed.

-In the aftermath, President Recep Tayyip Erdoğan promised an immediate reconstruction of the affected areas.
+In the aftermath, Turkish president Recep Tayyip Erdoğan pledged an immediate reconstruction of the affected areas if elected for second term.
 During a visit to the city in September 2023, The New York Times reported that heavily damaged buildings were still being demolished and no large-scale reconstruction works were observed.
 Many damaged buildings remained standing but abandoned while survivors continue to live in tents.
 Hatay's mayor, Lütfü Savaş, said only half of the estimated 38,000 buildings registered to be dismantled had been fulfilled.
 In Gülderen, there were ongoing works to build 2,300 apartment units in 122 blocks.